 The key to removing bleach from clothing is to act quickly and to utilize tried and proven procedures.
 These eight techniques can assist in removing bleach from clothing, as well as furniture, carpets, and other materials.

-Before we begin, it is critical that you first neutralize the stain.
+Before I begin, it is critical that you first neutralize the stain.
 This will get rid of any extra bleach.
-Combining chlorine bleach with other cleaning products is hazardous.
-This step can be combined with any of the techniques listed below.
+Combining chlorine bleach with other cleaning products can be hazardous, so proceed with caution.

 - Allow it to dry.